-Most functions in Python return a value: usually the result of the work done by that function.
-But did you know that you can return multiple values in Python too?
-You don’t need a dictionary, list, or a class to do so.
+With Python, we can return multiple values at once.
+Obviously, most functions in Python return a single value, usually the result of the work done by that function.
+In this article, you’ll learn that you can return multiple values in Python too, and you don’t need a dictionary, list, or a data class to do so.

 All you need to do is list your values after the return statement, separated by commas.
 Here’s an example of how to return multiple values and how to assign them to multiple variables at once: